Brand Style Guide Table of Contents

 Section 2: Visual identity

 Typography & font: Brand typography gives your brand a specific personality through text.
 It influences how readers perceive information.
-The font you chose for your brand will give your brand a personality.
-It is important to convey your brand’s message correctly to readers.
+The font you choose for your brand—your brand fonts—will give your brand a personality and should be specified for different text elements, including headers, body copy, and body text, to ensure readability and accessibility.

 Section 3: Voice & Tone